How to start in HTML and web design

 or if you have an images folder:

-If the mypic.gif exists on the computer the picture will be displayed on your website.
+If the mypic.gif exists on the computer the picture is shown on your website.
 Adding pictures is an excellent way to spruce up the website.
 However, do not get to carried away, adding several images (especially animated images) can look tacky and slow down the time the web page loads.
 Remember, the average time someone looks at a website is 10 seconds.

 When creating other directories (folders) on the computer that contain other images or HTML files, it is important that you understand the directory structure of how the server will access other folders.
 Many times, users will mistakenly create a bad directory that allows the page to work offline but not on the Internet or from another computer.